We understand and respond to the needs of our people and customers

 At Arrow, we take our sustainability responsibilities seriously.
 Under our social programmes we aim to understand and respond to the needs of all our employees and customers, but we also extend this responsibility to the communities in which we operate.

-For our employees, the unprecedented events of 2020 tested our resolve and put our culture under the spotlight, but we are delighted that we have weathered an unprecedented crisis in the best way possible.
+For our colleagues, the unprecedented events of the pandemic tested resolve and put our culture under the spotlight, but we are delighted that we have weathered the crisis in positive fashion.

 From the beginning of the pandemic, we mobilised our business continuity plans across the Group, focusing on the wellbeing of our people and compliance with government guidelines.
-This meant moving all our employees to remote working, within three weeks, and ensuring we provided the right equipment and support.
-With no certainty to how long the pandemic would last, we also began a significant change programme, Arrow Everywhere, to support longer-term remote working and the retention of benefits such as increased work-life balance, no daily commute and greater flexibility.
-We will do this through a hybrid home-office model as we look towards a future that permits greater in-person collaboration and office-based work where appropriate.
+This meant moving all our employees to remote working, and ensuring we provided the right equipment and support.
+With no certainty to how long the pandemic would last we also began a significant change programme, Arrow Everywhere, to support longer-term remote working and the retention of benefits such as increased work-life balance, no/reduced daily commuting and greater flexibility.
+We are pleased with the adoption of our hybrid home-office model as we look towards a future that permits greater in-person collaboration and office-based work where appropriate.

-We are also pleased to report that regular updates are provided via our governance forums, helping to facilitate a full and transparent disclosure of how we are treating customers fairly, how we listen to them, and how we put customers at the centre of everything we do.
+We are also pleased to report that regular updates are provided to the Group’s board, helping to facilitate a full and transparent disclosure of how we are treating customers fairly, how we listen to them, and how we put customers at the centre of everything we do.

 Fulfilling our social commitments more broadly, during the year, we continued to support the activities of the major debt charities which provide free impartial advice to our customers, particularly in the UK where we fully support StepChange, Payplan and Christians Against Poverty by way of FairShare contributions and agreed a proof of concept trial with UK-based IncomeMax – a social enterprise focussed on identify ways for customers to increase income, reduce bills and deal with any problem debts.

 Transitioning online, our focus for the rest of the year has been on educational videos as well as developing a mentoring programme for young people.
 The educational videos, known as ‘Talking Heads’, see volunteers talk about a range of topics such as interview and presentation skills and CV writing, as well as broader topics covering leadership and entrepreneurship.
 The videos are subsequently shared across schools helping to instruct thousands of young people with important life skills.